-- This vulnerability affects: All current versions of Internet Explorer
+- This vulnerability affects: All versions of Internet Explorer (IE)

-- Impact: Various, in the worst case an attacker can execute code on your user’s computer, potentially gaining complete control of it
+- Impact: An attacker can execute code with your privileges, potentially gaining complete control of your computer

-- What to do: Deploy the appropriate Internet Explorer patches immediately, or let Windows Automatic Update do it for you
+- What to do: Install Microsoft’s emergency IE patch immediately, or let Windows Update do it for you

 Keep in mind, today’s attackers often hijack legitimate web pages and booby-trap them with malicious code.
 Typically, they do this via hosted web ads or through SQL injection and cross-site scripting (XSS) attacks.
 Even recognizable and authentic websites could pose a risk to your users if hijacked in this way, and the vulnerabilities described in today’s bulletin are perfect for use in drive-by download attacks.
 Furthermore, attackers are already exploiting this particular flaw in targeted attacks.
 We highly recommend you install Microsoft’s IE update immediately

 Microsoft has released IE updates to correct this vulnerability.
-You should download, test, and deploy the appropriate IE updates immediately, or let Windows Automatic Update do it for you.
-You can find links to the various IE updates in the “Affected and Non-Affected Software” section of Microsoft’s IE bulletin.
+You should download, test, and deploy the updates immediately, or let Windows Update do it for you.
+You can find the updates in the “Affected and Non-Affected Software” section of Microsoft’s IE bulletin.
 Also note, Microsoft has included updates for Windows XP customers, despite their End-of-Life date last month.

 For All WatchGuard Users:

-Microsoft has released patches to fix these vulnerabilities.
+Microsoft has released patches to fix this vulnerability.

 This alert was researched and written by Corey Nachreiner, CISSP (@SecAdept).